-Our Papermaking Equipment segment designs and manufactures stock-preparation systems and equipment, papermaking machine accessories, and water-management systems for the paper and paper recycling industries.
+Our Papermaking Equipment segment consists of three primary product lines: stock-preparation systems and equipment, papermaking machine accessories, and water-management systems.
 Our principal products include:

 - Stock-preparation systems and equipment: custom-engineered systems and equipment for pulping, de-inking, screening, cleaning, and refining waste fiber to prepare it for entry into the paper machine during production of recycled paper; - Papermaking machine accessory equipment: doctoring systems and related consumables that clean papermaking rolls to keep paper machines running efficiently, and profiling systems that control moisture, web curl, and gloss during paper production; and - Water-management systems: equipment that is essential for the continuous cleaning of paper machine fabrics and the draining, purifying, and recycling of process water during paper sheet formation.